sabasayer/enterprise/src/data-house/collection/README.md

 Acts as glue between logic and data house.

-Cache strategy and how to compare, if required item is exist at the cache is defined here.
+Caches items by defined cache strategy and provide from cache options.

+Also has basic publish subscribe ability to observe changes on the data.
+Which is provided by EnterpirseObservable.